Razvann232/Multi-Threaded-Queue-Simulator/README.md

 At each time the console will display the first client in the queue, with the (ID, Arr, Serv) format.

-***Additional details about the implementation can be found in the documentation in the DocAndLog directory***
+***Additional details about the implementation can be found in the documentation in the DocAndLog directory.***